iNavFlight/inav/docs/SBUS2_Telemetry.md

 # Sensor mapping

-The follow fixed sensor mapping is used:
+The following fixed sensor mapping is used:

 | Slot | Sensort Type | Info |
 | --- | --- | --- |
 | 1 | Voltage | Pack voltage and cell voltage |